-I don’t know about you but I’m craving salads this week.
-I’ve been eating a lot of cooked, heavier foods and my body just wants green, fresh things.
-I recently looked across my collection of my favorite salad dressing and sauce recipes and realized in a moment of profound insight that they all are variations on the same basic formula.
+I recently looked across my collection of my favorite dressing and sauce recipes and realized in a moment of profound insight that they all are variations on the same basic salad dressing formula.

-This template is meant to empower you (and me) to stop buying bottled dressings by embracing this simple, essential formula.
-Get inspired to try creative variations on this formula, and crush any mental barriers you have about making your own salad dressing.
+So, I created this template to help you stop buying bottled dressings and embrace this simple, elegant formula.
+Get creative, use what you have around, and become a dressing master.
+Let’s crush any mental barriers you have about making your own dressings from scratch.

 My dressing aesthetic tends towards creamy (ranch, tahini, etc) but I can also get into a nice delicate vinaigrette.
-Whatever your preferences, here is all you need to know to up-level your salad dressing game.
+Whatever your preferences, in this post you’ll find everything you need to know to up-level your salad dressing game.

 - Oil olive, canola, avocado, sesame etc.

 - Nut or seed butter tahini, peanut butter, etc.